 Creating Unique Evergreen Content for Your Website

 Si Quan Ong: What I believe today is to create great evergreen content.
-Okay, so to backtrack a little, I think for many people, they are skeptical to invest in content.
-If they were to try to rank in Google, they will maybe find a freelance writer on Appwork, or Guru or in a freelancer.
-And they will just get their writer to maybe write a 500 to 1000 word essay, and just publish it.
+Okay, so to backtrack a little, I think for many people, they are skeptical about investing in content.
+If they were to try to rank in Google, they will maybe find a freelance writer on Upwork … And they will just get their writer to maybe write a 500 to 1000 word essay, and just publish it.
 And then and maybe do some social media promotions, maybe send the article to the email list, and then move on to the next piece of content.

-So the issue if that is if your article is like everyone else like it is firstly, hard to rank because today, ranking in Google is a little bit more difficult, as more and more people start to understand the concept of content marketing, and they start to invest more in content marketing.
-Secondly, is that even if you are lucky enough to rank with that short piece of content, it is very easy for another person to do the exact same thing like you to you know, go to Upwork or Freelancer, maybe Pro Blogger Jobs, but find a writer, maybe pay the writer a little bit more and get the writer to write something that you know beats you maybe 1200 word article, 1500 word article.
+If your article is like everyone else’s (it is) hard to rank because today, ranking in Google is a little bit more difficult, as more and more people start to understand the concept of content marketing, and they start to invest more in content marketing.
+Secondly, even if you are lucky enough to rank with that short piece of content, it is very easy for another person to do the exact same thing and go to Upwork or Freelancer, maybe Pro Blogger Jobs, find a writer, maybe pay the writer a little bit more and get the writer to write something that you know beats yours—maybe a 1,200 word, 1,500 word article.

-And essentially, you will still be trapped in the same you know, trap that content treadmill as before.
-So previously, you were stuck in the spike of hope flatline of nope trap.
-And if right now you are trapped in, you have to keep creating the content over and over again, because you keep losing rankings because you’re just creating, you know, similar content as everyone else.
+And essentially, you will still be trapped in the same content treadmill as before.
+So previously, you were stuck in the “spike of hope, flatline of nope” trap.
+You have to keep creating the content over and over, because you keep losing rankings because you’re just creating, you know, similar content as everyone else.

-So to rank in Google to rank in the SERPs, what we believe at Ahrefs is that you need to have like high-quality content, you need 10 x content or great content, whatever, you know, SEO, the marketers call this kind of content.
+So to rank in Google to rank in the SERPs, what we believe at Ahrefs is that you need to have like high-quality content.
+You need 10x content or great content, whatever the SEO marketers call this kind of content.
 Because if you think about it, Google’s job is to deliver the best result for any search query.
 So you, as a creator, as a marketer, you have to show Google that you have that best piece of content.
-And if Google believes you, based on certain metrics that they measure, based on the factors they use, they will rank your piece of content page in the first page, or maybe in the number one position, and they will rank it over time.
+And if Google believes you, based on certain metrics that they measure, based on the factors they use, they will rank your piece of content on the first page, or maybe in the number one position.

-They will, you know, give you a preference over time because they understand that you have the best piece of content and understand that you are always giving, you know, searches the best result.
 So the most important question right now, as the listeners might be wondering, is, you know, there’s a lot of talk about creating great content.
 But by yourself great content is a vague concept, right?
 Like what is great content?
-Like maybe so you get that freelance writer article, that 1000 word article you paid for is a great piece of content, you love it.
+Like maybe so you get that freelance writer article, that 1,000 word article you paid for is a great piece of content, you love it.